WCC FAQ’s 2021

 How can we be sure that the Club funds are being spent appropriately?

-Will I get a guaranteed ride every weekend?
+Will I get a guaranteed ride every week?

 Can I join a Club ride immediately after joining as a member?

 Once you have joined WCC, you will be able to book on to club rides which are listed on the website, this feature is available under the ‘members’ section of the menu then by clicking ‘book a ride’ or ‘club events’.
 For more information on how to access club rides please see the ‘How do I book onto a ride and why is a ride reservation system needed’ question below.

 Will the Club Rides be limited in their size?